DANDROZAVR/tftp/README.md

 ```

 ## Server
 Mr. Server can serve multiple connections with different clients at the same time, having the relevant information about such communication.
-At the beggining, *window wize* and *block size* can be specified if the client bring him the necessary information (and of course server can offer his own remarks)
+At the beginning, *window size* and *block size* can be specified if the client brings him the necessary information (and of course server can offer his own remarks)

 ##### Usage